vexfreeze/msfs-addon-linker-official-folder/README.md

 Note that linking any of non-marketplace asobo-\*, fs-base-\*, microsoft-\*, workingtitle-\* packages may result in clearing the content of that package under "Addons Official" and/or redownload or removal of the package in Official

+Minimal.txt lists packages that cannot be uninstalled Not_Linkable.txt lists packages that will be removed/downloaded based on cloud save state(?) and should not be linked

 ![explorer_5Dzuikig78](https://user-images.githubusercontent.com/52785190/234043458-56b99c33-497d-4eef-becf-2282fc4c63f8.png)

 ## Setup